riderBruce/preparation-csis-fall-2025/docs/csis1175_c_sharp.md

 Course code

-CSIS 1175
+## CSIS 1175

 This course introduces students to computing science and programming.
 It includes fundamental concepts and terminology of computing science, program design and fundamental building blocks for programming in a high-level language.
 Topics cover, but are not limited to Windows forms, properties, pseudo code, data types, arrays, operators, control structures, methods, classes, objects, and fundamental algorithms.

-Course content
+## Course content

 1) Programming in general

-* Program development cycle
+    - Program development cycle

-* Programming tools – flowcharts, pseudocode
+    - Programming tools – flowcharts, pseudocode

-* Integrated development environment
+    - Integrated development environment

 2) Programming in C#, NET

-* Console application development
+    - Console application development

-* Data type and expressions
+    - Data type and expressions

-* Variables and constants
+    - Variables and constantss

-* Graphical User Interface (GUI)
+    - Graphical User Interface (GUI)

-* Windows Forms
+    - Windows Forms

 3) Methods

-* Calling and implementing methods
+    - Calling and implementing methods

-* Scope of variables
+    - Scope of variables

-* Value-type and reference-type parameters
+    - Value-type and reference-type parameters

 4) Fundamental of Object-Oriented Programming (OOP)

-* Classes and objects
+    - Classes and objects

-* Properties, methods and constructors
+    - Properties, methods and constructors

-* Method and constructor overloading
+    - Method and constructor overloading

 5) Flow of control

-* Relational and logical operators
+    - Relational and logical operators

-* Conditional statements
+    - Conditional statements

-* Repetitions
+    - Repetitions

 6) Basic data structures and algorithm

-* One-dimensional and two-dimensional arrays
+    - One-dimensional and two-dimensional arrays

-* Dictionary
+    - Dictionary

-* List/ArrayList
+    - List/ArrayList

-* Searching and sorting
+    - Searching and sorting

 7) File I/O

-* Reading and writing text files
+    - Reading and writing text files

-* LINQ
+    - LINQ

-Learning activities
+## Learning activities

 Lecture, seminars, laboratory assignments, reading, and research